ohkiba/egpad/README.md

 <img src="./images/EGPadPCBTraces1.png" width="450">
 <img src="./images/EGPadPCB.png" width="450"><br/>

-Now that I've completed the PCB design, I created some renders to see how the board would look IRL:
+Now that I've completed the PCB design, I created some renders to see how the board would look IRL:<br/>
 <img src="./images/EGPadPCBRenderF.png" width="450">
 <img src="./images/EGPadPCBRenderB.png" width="450"> <br/>

 # part 4: manufacturing
 Now that all aspects of the design have been completed, I started looking for vendors to print the PCB, as well as places to buy the components (caps, resistors, switches etc.).
 For the PCB, I decided to go with [JLCPCB](https://jlcpcb.com/) since I've heard good things about them and you can print various coloured PCBs (thanks matthew).
 All the other components I decided to buy from various aliexpress vendors since its cheap and I'm in no real rush to build this thing.
-I compiled all the costs into an excel sheet for a very primitive bill of materials (BoM) which is also included in this repo:
+I compiled all the costs into an excel sheet for a very primitive bill of materials (BoM) which is also included in this repo:<br/>
 <img src="./images/EGPadBoMCosts.png" width="450"><br/>
 I decided to skip the TS80 and just borrow my friend's setup (thanks matthew).